How To Draft A Winning Pitch Deck – The Sequoia Way

 10. Financials

 Some founders skip this slide, but it’s essential.
 Even though startups experience rapid change, focus on key metrics like revenue, customer acquisition costs (CAC), monthly burn rate, and runway.
-Investors want an idea of how their money will be used and the potential returns.

 Alongside revenue projections, Mint included their Internal Rate of Return (IRR) on their financials slide, which was highly appealing to investors.